Saturday, May 26 | Sunday, May 27

 A high energy African drum band to start things off with a bang.
 Bring the kids and join the party!

-At the tender age of 21, this guitar slinger has been a fixture on the Atlanta blues scene for almost a decade.
-Cody will be bringing his incredible stage presence, killer vocals and stellar guitar work to the performing arts stage for a show you’ll talk about for a long time.
+At the tender age of just 21 years old, this guitar slinger has been a fixture on the Atlanta blues scene for almost a decade.
+Showmanship, killer vocals and stellar guitar work – what a way to close the festival!